 2 Under the Alteration of Statutory Designations Order (No. 2) 1996 a reference in any law to the Commissioner of State Taxation is read and construed as a reference to the Commissioner of State Revenue unless the contrary intention appears.

+3 On the date as at which this compilation was prepared, the Betting Control Amendment Regulations (No. 3) 2010 r.
+3-6 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the Betting Control Regulations 1978.

+4. Regulation 17 amended

+In regulation 17(1) amend the provisions listed in the Table as set out in the Table.

+Table